 A pod is the basic object of Kubernetes.
 It is in charge of encapsulating containers, storage resources, and internal IPs.

 One pod represents one instance of an application in Kubernetes.
 These pods are launched in a kubernetes cluster which is composed of nodes.
 A node is a worker machine (Vm or physical machine) that has a container runtime environment.
 This means that a pod runs on a node but can easily be instantiated on another node (for fault tolerance reason per example)

 Pods are meant to be ephemeral in fact Kubernetes can scale the number of these pods to adapt for incoming traffic, consequently creating or deleting pods on demand.

 You may be wondering how does Kubernetes manage traffic to this wavering number of pods, it all about the services.

 Services / Ingress

 The mortal nature of pods makes them unreliable for traffic delivery.
 Kubernetes’ solution is Service.
-It is an abstraction that maintains a logical list of pods that accept incoming traffic and expose an internal port to access the underlying pods.
+It is an abstraction that maintains a logical set of pods that accept incoming traffic and expose a service port to access the underlying pods.

 Kubernetes service can hence manage changes in traffic by modifying the number of pods.

 If your application needs to be accessed from outside your cluster, Kubernetes offers a component called Ingress.
-It sits on top of a service and manages external requests with SSL encryption.
+It sits on top of a service and manages external traffic with SSL encryption.

 You may ask yourself how does Kubernetes manage the scaling of pods and how can you manage their upgrade.
 Kubernetes’ solution for this is deployments.